NERC-CEH/RMAVIS/JOSS/paper.Rmd

 ecosystems to target and against which to measure restoration progress [@pywell2002; @gann2019; @sturbois2023].

-In the Great Britain (GB) the development of computational methods and programs for the assignment of vegetation survey data to NVC communities began with the development of TABLEFIT [@hill1989; @marrs2019] and was followed by MATCH [@malloch1998].
+In Great Britain (GB) the development of computational methods and programs for the assignment of vegetation survey data to NVC communities began with the development of TABLEFIT [@hill1989; @marrs2019] and was followed by MATCH [@malloch1998].